Tanks in the German Army: Overview

-One note of interest was the poor reliability of the German tanks such as the Panther and Tiger; constant mechanical failures meant that German tank divisions were rarely able to field a full complement of tanks and were often diminished below 50% combat readiness.
+One note of interest was the poor reliability of the German tanks such as the Panther and Tiger; constant mechanical failures in its transmission, And it meant that German tank divisions were rarely able to field a full complement of tanks and were often diminished below 50% combat readiness.
 The book The Last Battle by Cornelius Ryan makes mention of the 7 million foreign workers who were forcibly brought into Germany to work in the factories and businesses — many of them in military assembly lines.
 Ryan specifically writes about these foreign workers in German tank manufacturing, who sabotaged every part they could and may have contributed to the rate of breakdown of German tanks in the field.
 This especially affected tanks built later in the war (such as the Panther and Tiger) when forced labor had replaced German manpower in their manufacture.